Equilibria decomposition-based comparison of reaction networks of Wnt signaling: CORE analysis of the augmented Schmitz and the MacLean networks

-\begin{remark} \begin{enumerate} \item The additional reactions in the augmented Schmitz network do not change the stoichiometric subspaces since their reaction vectors are already contained in the stoichiometric subspace of the Schmitz network. \item The mass action kinetics considered in $(ii)$ and $(iii)$ are identical except in their definition domains. \item Statement $(ii)$ easily generalizes to positive dependent subnetworks of unions of FID subnetworks, which are not the whole network. \item The results in Theorem \ref{theorem:equilibria:networks} provide a further example of the usefulness of FIDs in comparative network analysis. \item To complement the results in Section \ref{subsection:CSEN}, we note that the CSEN analysis of $\mathscr{N}_{SA}$ and $\mathscr{N}_M$ differs from that of $\mathscr{N}_S$ and $\mathscr{N}_M$ only in the transfer of the reaction $A_4 \rightarrow 0$ to the set of common reactions of the embedded networks.
-This leads to a slight improvement of the structural/kinetic relationship since only one outflow (instead of two) must be removed. \end{enumerate} \end{remark}
+\begin{remark} \begin{enumerate} \item The additional reactions in the augmented Schmitz network do not change the stoichiometric subspaces since their reaction vectors are already contained in the stoichiometric subspace of the Schmitz network. \item The mass action kinetics considered in $(ii)$ and $(iii)$ are identical except in their {respective domains}. \item Statement $(ii)$ easily generalizes to positive dependent subnetworks comprised of unions of FID subnetworks (which are not the whole network). \item The results in Theorem \ref{theorem:equilibria:networks} provide a further example of the usefulness of FIDs in comparative network analysis. \end{enumerate} \end{remark}